You may be wondering if Disney World is open during Thanksgiving Day? Absolutely!

 Book your Trail’s End reservation here.

 Enjoy frontier-inspired dishes that would make any Cowboy happy.
-Here you’ll get to partake in bottomless platters of spectacular American food for dinner such as:
+Here you’ll get to partake in bottomless platters of spectacular American food for dinner!

 The best thing about dining at Whispering Canyon Café is that you’ll get to be a part of the best decorated resort on property, Disney’s Wilderness Lodge!